Finding the Highest Common Factor (HCF) of 36 and 84: A complete walkthrough

 Finding the Highest Common Factor (HCF), also known as the Greatest Common Divisor (GCD), of two numbers is a fundamental concept in mathematics.
-This article will delve deep into the process of calculating the HCF of 36 and 84, exploring various methods and providing a thorough understanding of the underlying principles.
+Even so, this article will delve deep into the process of calculating the HCF of 36 and 84, exploring various methods and providing a thorough understanding of the underlying principles.
 We'll cover everything from prime factorization to the Euclidean algorithm, ensuring you master this essential skill.
 Understanding HCF is crucial for simplifying fractions, solving algebraic equations, and numerous other mathematical applications.

 Understanding Highest Common Factor (HCF)